cloud-custodian/cloud-custodian/README.md

 consolidates many of the adhoc scripts organizations have into a lightweight and flexible tool, with unified metrics and reporting.

-Custodian can be used to manage AWS, Azure, Tencent, and GCP environments by ensuring real time compliance to security policies (like encryption and access requirements), tag policies, and cost management via garbage collection of unused resources and off-hours resource management.
+Custodian can be used to manage AWS, Azure, and GCP environments by ensuring real time compliance to security policies (like encryption and access requirements), tag policies, and cost management via garbage collection of unused resources and off-hours resource management.